Skip to main content

 Psychobiotics are probiotic strains that produce mental health benefits.
 Examples include *Lactobacillus rhamnosus* JB-1 and *Bifidobacterium longum* 1714.
 Studies show effects on stress, anxiety, and cognitive performance.
 The field is young, and individual responses vary, but the science is real.

 The microbiome changes with aging by losing diversity.
 Older adults tend to have fewer keystone species, less SCFA production, and more inflammatory bacteria.
-This shift contributes to "inflammaging" (chronic low-grade inflammation with age).
+This change contributes to "inflammaging" (chronic low-grade inflammation with age).
 Regular fiber intake, fermented foods, and physical activity help slow these changes.

 Exercise reshapes the microbiome favorably.
 Regular aerobic and resistance training increases microbial diversity, raises butyrate-producing species, and supports a tighter gut barrier.
 Endurance athletes have unique microbiome patterns linked to better lactate processing.